nix-community/nixvim/CONTRIBUTING.md

 There are a number of helpers to help you correctly implement them:

 - `helpers.defaultNullOpts.{mkBool,mkInt,mkStr,...}`: This family of helpers takes a default value and a description, and sets the Nix default to `null`.
 These are the main functions you should use to define options.
-- `helpers.defaultNullOpts.mkNullable`: This takes a type, a default and a description.
+- `helpers.defaultNullOpts.mkNullableWithRaw`: This takes a type, a default and a description.
 This is useful for more complex options.
+- The `helpers.defaultNullOpts` functions also have "prime variants", these use the same function arguments as `lib.mkOption`.
+Any unused arguments are passed through to `mkOption`; this is useful for setting an `example` or other advanced cases.
 - `helpers.nixvimTypes.rawLua`: A type to represent raw lua code.
 The values are of the form `{ __raw = "<code>";}`.
 This should not be used if the option can only be raw lua code, `mkLua`/`mkLuaFn` should be used in this case.

 The resulting `settings` attrs will be directly translated to `lua` and will be forwarded the plugin: